-DAKAR - The U.S. military in Africa has taken steps to increase the security of troops on the ground, adding armed drones and armored vehicles and taking a harder look at when American forces go out with local troops, the head of the U.S. Africa Command says.
+DAKAR, SENEGAL - The U.S. military in Africa has taken steps to increase the security of troops on the ground, adding armed drones and armored vehicles and taking a harder look at when American forces go out with local troops, the head of the U.S. Africa Command said Monday.

 A report is due in mid-August on actions taken in response to the findings, Waldhauser said.
 He released a report in May on the ambush, which has been blamed on extremists linked to the Islamic State organization.